-- Chair the meeting, ensuring that everyone is treated with respect throughout - Make sure all parties see the relevant information, understand the purpose of the committee, and are allowed to present their case - Ensure the meeting is conducted in an appropriate manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy - Seek to put complainants who may not be used to speaking at such a meeting are put at ease.
-This is particularly important if the complainant is a child/young person - Ensure the remit of the committee is explained to the complainant - Ensure written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the DPA 2018 or GDPR.
+- Chair the meeting, ensuring that everyone is treated with respect throughout. - Make sure all parties see the relevant information, understand the purpose of the committee, and are allowed to present their case. - Ensure the meeting is conducted in an appropriate manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy. - Seek to put complainants who may not be used to speaking at such a meeting are put at ease.
+This is particularly important if the complainant is a child/young person or a vulnerable adult. - Ensure the remit of the panel is explained to the complainant. - Ensure written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the DPA 2018 or GDPR.
+The chair must remind all parties of this before the panel meeting begins. - With input from the other panel members and advisory support from the clerk, draft the outcome letter, as output of the complaints hearing.

-If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting
+If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting.

-- Ensure both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself - Enable the issues to be addressed and key findings of fact are made if appropriate - Ensure the committee is open-minded and acts independently - Check no member of the committee has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure - · Ensure the outcome of the hearing is recorded - · Liaise with the Clerk.
+- Ensure both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself. - Enable the issues to be addressed and key findings of fact are made if appropriate - Ensure the committee is open-minded and acts independently. - Check no member of the committee has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure. - Ensure the outcome of the hearing is recorded. - Liaise with the Clerk in order to receive advisory support.